 Despite the potential benefits, there are also some challenges associated with using blockchain in finance, including:

-• Regulatory uncertainty: The lack of clarity around how blockchain will be regulated is a key concern for financial institutions.11 Until this is resolved, many are reluctant to invest in the technology.
+Regulatory uncertainty: The lack of clarity around regulating blockchain is a key concern for financial institutions.
+Until this is resolved, many are reluctant to invest in the technology.

-• Scalability: The current scalability of blockchain is another key concern, as the number of transactions that can be processed per second is limited.12 This could limit its use in certain financial applications.
+Scalability: The current scalability of blockchain is another key concern, as the number of transactions that can be processed per second is limited.
+This could limit its use in certain financial applications.

-• Interoperability: Blockchain platforms are currently not compatible with each other, which makes it difficult to exchange data between them.13 This is a key challenge that needs to be addressed if blockchain is to be adopted more widely in finance.
+Interoperability: Blockchain platforms are currently not compatible with each other, which makes it difficult to exchange data between them.
+This is a key challenge that needs to be addressed if blockchain is widely adopted in finance.

 What are the implications for financial institutions?

 The adoption of blockchain in finance is likely to have a number of implications for financial institutions, including: